hola/challenge_haggling/README.md

 We are providing a server that lets your script negotiate with scripts of other participants.
 It works like a typical online game server: you connect to an “arena”, and the server pairs you with another participant who wants to play.

-Currently, we are providing one arena with the default settings (3 object types, between 1 and 5 objects of each type, the total value for each partner $10, and a limit of 5 rounds).
+Currently, we are providing one arena with the default settings (3 object types, up to 6 objects total, the total value for each partner $10, and a limit of 5 rounds).
 This arena does not enforce the 1-second timeout, so as to allow humans to participate.
 The URL to this arena is:

 ```
 wss://hola.org/challenges/haggling/arena/standard